Plant intelligence: Early research

-In 1811, James Perchard Tupper authored An Essay on the Probability of Sensation in Vegetables which argued that plants possess a low form of sensation.
-He has been cited as an early botanist "attracted to the notion that the ability of plants to feel pain or pleasure demonstrated the universal beneficence of a Creator".
+In 1811, James Perchard Tupper authored An Essay on the Probability of Sensation in Vegetables which argued that plants possess a low form of sensation, have sensitivity, and potentially have a nervous system.
+It was believed that thinkers like Tupper who believed in plant sensitivity credited God, who kindly designed all organisms with purpose.

 The notion that plants are capable of feeling emotions was first recorded in 1848, when Gustav Fechner, an experimental psychologist, suggested that plants are capable of emotions and that one could promote healthy growth with talk, attention, attitude, and affection.
 Federico Delpino wrote about plant intelligence in 1867.

 The idea of cognition in plants was explored by Charles Darwin in 1880 in the book The Power of Movement in Plants, co-authored with his son Francis.
 Using a neurological metaphor, he described the sensitivity of plant roots in proposing that the tip of roots acts like the brain of some lower animals.
 This involves reacting to sensation in order to determine their next movement.
 Darwin's "root-brain hypothesis" influenced those in the field of plant neurobiology many years later.

 John Ellor Taylor in his 1884 book The Sagacity and Morality of Plants argued that plants are conscious agents.
+He says that, "there can be no life absolutely without psychological action — that the latter is the result of the former."
+He believed that plants possess a similar trait to instinct in animals which is gaining experience and passing down those experiences to descendants.

+In 1900, ornithologist Thomas G. Gentry authored Intelligence in Plants and Animals which argued that plants have consciousness.
+Literary scholar Ed Folsom described it as "an exhaustive investigation of how such animals as bees, ants, worms and buzzards, as well as all kinds of plants, display intelligence and thus have souls".

+Captain Arthur Smith in the early 1900s authored the first article on "plant consciousness".
+In his article, Smith blurred the lines between plants and animals by pointing out the "sensibility" of plants, like animals, to outside stimuli as a form of consciousness.
+Smith argued that the brain, which plants lack, is not necessary for consciousness, since animals like Protozoa and Coelenterata lack it but still are labeled as conscious.
+Also, Smith defined intelligence as the ability to change behaviors based on different situations, as seen in the Mimosa when it responds to light touch, shadows, and darkness.

+In 1905, Rev. Charles Fletcher Argyll Saxby authored a pamphlet, Do Plants Think?
+Some speculations concerning a neurology and psychology of plants.

+Maurice Maeterlinck wrote about the intelligence of flowers in 1907.

+Royal Dixon in his 1914 book, The Human Side of Plants argued that plants are sentient and have minds and souls.